-Essay writing paper for Upsc Cse mains 2021 took especially those aspirants by surprise who went in with a preconceived notion of the traditional paper.
+Essay writing papers for Upsc Cse mains 2021 took especially those aspirants by surprise who went in with a preconceived notion of the traditional paper.
 This was where aspirants could use their usual ammunition where they were taught how to feed data points in different ways.

-As a lot of our students aptly summed up the analysis of the essay paper in the comment sections of the discussion video (link here) that there is only one word needed to describe the nature of this paper ‘philosophical’.
+As a lot of our students aptly summed up the analysis of the essay paper in the comment sections of the discussion video (link here) there is only one word needed to describe the nature of this paper ‘philosophical’.
 However, the key thing required for writing on these topics was generic/real-life treatment and not core philosophical interpretations.

 Essay Writing Paper, UPSC CSE 2021